rsumnerz/pylint/doc/faq.rst

 	- "directory" is a python package and "/whatever" is in the python path

-        - "directory" is an implicit namespace package and is in the python path.

 	- "directory" is a python package and your cwd is "/whatever" and so on...